-Beaumont is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Beaumont is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Beaumont is a city of professionals, sales and office workers, and service providers.
 There are especially a lot of people living in Beaumont who work in office and administrative support (12.68%), healthcare (11.14%), and sales jobs (10.91%).

-The education level of Beaumont citizens is a little higher than the average for US cities and towns: 24.50% of adults in Beaumont have at least a bachelor's degree.
+The population of Beaumont overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
+Of adults 25 and older in Beaumont, 24.50% have at least a bachelor's degree.